mtanak10/U21-Football-team-manager/README.md

 - As a user, I want to be able to save the list of players and their condition to the file
 - As a user, I want to be able to load my team list from file.

+**Instructions for End User**
+- You can find the main display of the team management app once you run the program.
+- You will be able to find Seven main buttons to click and each will have a role
+- You will be able to add a player to the team when you click the add player button and when you enter the name, position and the evaluation
+- You will be able to remove the player when you click the remove button and input a name
+- You will be able to view the list of players in the team once you click the view team button showing name, position and the availability
+- You will be able to check the availability of the player once you click the check the availability of the player
+- You will be able to update the status of the player once you check the availability
+- You will be able to save the team data once you click the save team button
+- You will be able to load the team datea once you click the load team buttons

 NOTE FOR GRADING TA: